 Which brings me to the title of this internet real estate that you somehow stumbled upon (thank you, by the way, for stumbling upon this site and sticking around, no less)…

 If something as simple as a small piece of dangling twine can bring joy to others, even for just a brief moment in time, my theory goes, then these simple joys should be shared and celebrated.

 Thank you for reading my stories and flipping through my pictures.
 I hope you find your dangling twines to enjoy in life, and I invite you to share them with me as well.

 *Okay.
 I’ll admit it.
-Most English-speakers, if asked, would say it was a actually piece of thread or string that I pulled from my shirt, not twine in it’s truest sense.
+Most English-speakers, if asked, would say it was actually a piece of thread that I pulled from my shirt, not twine in it’s truest sense.
 But the word twine has a certain ring to it.
 Otherwise, this story is completely true.
 Call it artistic license if you insist, I’m not here to string you along with semantics.